Allocating Human Oversight in AI-Enabled Analytics: Introduction

-\textbf{Online learning and bandit algorithms.} Our problem of sequentially allocating a budget across estimation targets under uncertainty connects to the multi-armed bandit literature \citep{auer2002finite, lattimore2020bandit}, its resource-constrained variants \citep[bandits with knapsacks;][]{badanidiyuru2018bandits, agrawal2016linear}, and UCB-based approaches in operational settings such as dynamic pricing \citep{cohen2025dynamic}.
+\textbf{Online learning and bandit algorithms.} Our problem of sequentially allocating a budget across estimation targets under uncertainty connects to the multi-armed bandit literature \citep{auer2002finite, lattimore2020bandit} and its resource-constrained variants \citep[bandits with knapsacks;][]{badanidiyuru2018bandits, agrawal2016linear}.
 However, these formulations target cumulative reward maximization, whereas our objective is to minimize the terminal aggregate estimation error across a portfolio of estimands.
-We adopt a terminal-MSE-gap regret definition similar to that of \citet{carpentier2015adaptive}, who model stratified sampling as a bandit problem.
-However, we focus on the LLM-augmented survey problem, where the information source is the PPI/PPI++ residual from paired human-LLM observations.
-Furthermore, we must handle heterogeneous costs in both PPI/PPI++ settings, and address the additional challenge of jointly learning the tuning parameter and the residual variance for each question in the PPI++ setting.
+We adopt a terminal-MSE-gap regret definition similar to that of \citet{carpentier2015adaptive}, who model stratified sampling as a bandit problem, and \citet{aznag2023active}, who study active allocation for multi-group mean estimation.
+This multi-group mean estimation problem is the closest methodological precedent: in the special case of equal weights, equal costs, a fixed $\lambda{=}1$, and directly observed group outcomes, our objective reduces to the same Neyman-allocation structure.
+Our setting differs in the object being learned and in the operational context.
+Each costly observation is a paired human--LLM response; the allocation-relevant variance is the optimized PPI++ residual variance rather than a raw group variance; the tuning parameter $\lambda_q^*$ and the residual difficulty $A_q$ are learned jointly online; and the allocation must accommodate question importance and heterogeneous human-labeling costs.
+The methodological contribution is therefore to bring variance-adaptive allocation into the generative-AI human-validation setting, where the allocation-relevant variance is a tuned PPI++ residual learned from paired human--LLM observations under question weights and heterogeneous costs, and to demonstrate this allocation logic in real market-research workflows.
 In a related vein, \citet{li2026asymptotically} study sequential hypothesis testing with heterogeneous LLMs, and \citet{simchi2025multi} study the trade-off between regret minimization and statistical inference in bandit problems.